 Seasonal hiring needs

 Restaurants often have varying staffing needs that change from season to season.
-For example, those located in popular tourist areas might need extra staff during certain periods of the year.
-Estimates say that there are more than 500,000 restaurant jobs added during the summer months so you can imagine why it’s challenging to staff appropriately throughout the year.
+For example, those located in popular tourist areas might need extra staff during peak periods of the year.

 Lack of recruiting experience